SipengXie2024/authenticated-storage-benchmarks/README.md

 [3] Chenxing Li, Sidi Mohamed Beillahi, Guang Yang, Ming Wu, Wei Xu, and Fan Long.
 "LVMT: An Efﬁcient Authenticated Storage for Blockchain".
 In *USENIX Symposium on Operating Systems Design and Implementation (OSDI)*.
 2023.

 [4] Alin Tomescu, Robert Chen, Yiming Zheng, Ittai Abraham, Benny Pinkas, Guy Golan Gueta, and Srinivas Devadas.
 Towards scalable threshold cryptosystems.
 In Proceedings of the *2020 IEEE Symposium on Security and Privacy, pages 877–893*.
 IEEE, 2020.

+[5] Robert Binna, Eva Zangerle, Martin Pichl, Günther Specht, and Viktor Leis.
+"HOT: A Height Optimized Trie Index for Main-Memory Database Systems."
+In *Proceedings of the 2018 International Conference on Management of Data (SIGMOD '18)*, pp. 521-534.
+ACM, 2018.